masterxavierfox/docker-rsyslog/README.md

     docker-compose up

-To deploy to kubernetes run the comand below from the root:
+To deploy to kubernetes run the comand below from the root to deploy the helm chart:

     helm install --namespace "development" -n "radrsyslog" ./radrsyslog